-Gluten-free classic cake recipes – 35 of them in fact!
+Gluten-free cake recipes – 35 of them in fact!
 There’s everything from Victoria sponge, to carrot cake, chocolate brownies and lemon drizzle, but you’d never know any of them were gluten-free.
 Loads of them are easy to make dairy-free too!

-Gluten-free classic cake recipes can be hard to come by, that’s why I’ve compiled an ULTIMATE list of 35 of my best!
+Gluten-free cake recipes can be hard to come by, that’s why I’ve compiled an ULTIMATE list of 35 of my best!
 They’re all super moist and light, not crumbly or dry at all – they just taste like all the cakes you used to eat!

-Why not kick off my gluten-free classic cake recipes with this beauty?
+Why not kick off my gluten-free cake recipes with this beauty?
 Yep, it’s a gloriously gluten-free Victoria sponge cake.

 In a way, you might think that this should be a bit of a no-brainer to make gluten-free, but without tons of icing or decorations, you don’t really have anywhere to hide your mistakes with this one!